Chale, Mulshi

-Chale is a village in Mulshi taluka of Pune District in the Indian state of Maharashtra.
+Chale is a village in Mulshi taluka, of Pune District in the Indian state of Maharashtra.
 It is surrounded by the Four Talukas of Karjat, Talegaon Dabhade, Mawal and Khalapur.
 The Districts closest to the village are Raigad district, Thane district, Mumbai City district and the Mumbai Suburban district.
 The nearest railway stations to the village are Vadgaon, Begdewadi, Lonavala, Talegaon and Kamshet.
+Its population was 828 in 2011.